microsoft/ipe/Documentation/filesystems/fsverity.rst

 - Builtin signature verification does *not* make the kernel enforce that any files actually have fs-verity enabled.
 Thus, it is not a complete authentication policy.
-Currently, if it is used, the only way to complete the authentication policy is for trusted userspace code to explicitly check whether files have fs-verity enabled with a signature before they are accessed.
+Currently, if it is used, one way to complete the authentication policy is for trusted userspace code to explicitly check whether files have fs-verity enabled with a signature before they are accessed.
 (With